-Moving Into the Residence Halls Early: If you have received confirmation that a room in campus housing has been assigned to you.
-Early move in is expected to begin on August 20th and 21st so international students may attend orientation.
-Please contact the Office of Housing and Residential Life directly to inform them you are an international student and wish to move in early (firstname.lastname@example.org).
+Moving Into the Residence Halls Early: If you have received confirmation that a room in campus housing has been assigned to you, it may be possible to make arrangements to move in a few days before the official opening of the Halls.
+Please contact the Office of Housing and Residential Life directly to inform them of your interest in moving in early firstname.lastname@example.org.

 HOUSING INFORMATION: LIVING OFF CAMPUS

 Locating off-campus housing near California State University, Sacramento will require a few days to accomplish.
 Therefore, we recommend that you arrive in Sacramento as early as possible to begin your search for accommodations.
 The following are a few suggestions to assist you with your housing search:

 The Upper Eastside Lofts: Another housing option at Sacramento State is the Upper Eastside Lofts.
 The lofts are located a just few blocks from the university within easy walking distance.
 For full details, please see their web site www.uelsacramento.com.